GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 *Figure 1.
 Select example.*

-The necessary information to define the graph network is distributed across several sections of the railML file, specifically inside netElements (nodes) and netRelations (edges) items found in the class Infrastructure/Topology as described in [1].
+The necessary information to define the graph network is distributed across several sections of the railML file, specifically inside netElements (nodes) and netRelations (edges) items found in the class Infrastructure/Topology as described in [[1]](#references).

 Figure 2 shows the railway network without signalling.
-The user will need the Design4Rail Horizon Software Suite Track Planner application and import the archive "Example_5.railml" to visualise the railway network for this example.
+The user will need the Design4Rail Horizon Software Suite Track Planner application and import the archive "Example_5.railml" to visualise the railway network used in this example.

 For further information about the Design4Rail Horizon Software Suite and the Track Planner application, please refer to [Official web page of Design4Rail](https://design4rail.com/service/d4rhorizon/#section-downloadHorizon).

-For a detailed explanation about importing railML files, go to section [G.1](#g1-obtaining-table-in-design4rail) of this document.
+For a detailed explanation about importing railML files, go to section [G.1](#g1-obtaining-the-interlocking-table-in-design4rail) of this document.

 ![Figure 2](Figure0.jpg "Figure 2")